About the program

 The solar battery system you choose will depend on your personal circumstances, including:

-• electricity usage
+• current and future electricity usage

 • if you will be installing a new PV system with your solar battery or if you have an existing solar PV system installed